Eight soldiers killed, Istanbul palace attacked as Turkish unrest mounts

 "Security must be established with martial law measures in a section of the country, covering provinces and districts where there are scenes of violence and horror," MHP leader Devlet Bahceli said in a written statement.

-Turkey has been on heightened state alert since launching what Davutoglu described a "synchronized war on terror" in July, exposing it to reprisals from Islamic State sympathizers, Kurdish militants and leftist radicals alike.
+Turkey has been on heightened state alert since launching what Davutoglu described a "synchronised war on terror" in July, exposing it to reprisals from Islamic State sympathisers, Kurdish militants and leftist radicals alike.

 A fighter proclaiming allegiance to Islamic State appeared in a video this week urging Turks to rebel against "infidel" Erdogan and help conquer Istanbul.